erpview/RAPORT-ERP-2025-FINAL-V9-TESTY/EDGE_FUNCTION_SETUP.md

 2. View the page source (right-click -> View Page Source)
 3. Verify that:
    - The HTML contains all SEO meta tags
-   - The term slug is correctly inserted in titles and meta tags
+   - The term name is properly formatted (capitalized and spaces instead of dashes)
    - The page loads and functions correctly
    - The React app loads and renders properly